mikeisesele/easylog/README.md

         debugMode(BuildConfig.DEBUG)

-        // Optional. needed when you have a custom logging implementation extending the Logger Interface customLogger()
+        // Optional. needed when you have a custom logging implementation extending the Logger Interface addCustomLogger()

         // Optional.
-You can only use this when you need to set other DefaultLogger enums as default. defaultLogger(DefaultLogger.DEFAULT_ANDROID)
+You can only use this when you need to set other DefaultLogger enums as default.
+        // else DefaultLogger.DEFAULT_ANDROID is internally set as default. addDefaultLogger(DefaultLogger.DEFAULT_ANDROID)

         // Optional.
 Provide the application context only when DefaultLogger.FILE_LOGGER is used context()